bhboyle/Intelligent_Hotplate/README.md

 ## PID tuning:
 I used [this page](https://www.compuphase.com/electronics/reflowsolderprofiles.htm#_) to help me with the PID tuning.
 It help me know which numbers to change and how.
-I started with a P value od 20 and zero both I and D. This work faily well but through iterative testing I settled on P=7 I=.01 and D=0.
+I started with a P value of 20 and zero for both I and D. This worked fairly well but through iterative testing I settled on P=7 I=.01 and D=0.
 Your setup may be different but the page above would help you alot.